stolostron/rhacm-docs/manage_cluster/cloud_conn_aws.md

 6. Select a namespace for your cloud connection from the list.

-  **Tip:** It might be beneficial to create a namespace specifically to host your cloud connections, both for convenience and added security.
+  **Tip:** Create a namespace specifically to host your cloud connections, both for convenience and added security.

 7. Add your *AWS Access Key ID* for your Amazon Web Services account.
 Log in to [AWS](https://console.aws.amazon.com/iam/home#/security_credentials) to find the ID.